Aryeth/headlessServer/README.md

 This repo pretty much explains how to create a web hosting server on a raspberry pi, using swisscom's dynamic DNS (DDNS) config, and an Infomaniak domain.
 This guide is divided in 5 parts :
-Note that this guide is currently in the writings :neckbeard:

   - [Configurating rpi and ssh](#configurating-rpi-and-ssh)
   - [Apache installation](#apache-installation)
   - [Your first webpage](#your-first-webpage)